-With the underside of the floor board facing upwards the clip-end with hole(s) is knocked down into the clip groove, so that the free end of the clip points in the direction of the tongue, which is also the laying direction, see fig. 6.1 & 6.2.
+With the underside of the floorboard facing upwards the clip-end with hole(s) is knocked down into the clip groove, so that the free end of the clip points in the direction of the tongue, which is also the laying direction, see fig. 4.1 & 4.2.

-All floorboard header joints are carefully glued, see fig. 6.3.
+All floorboard header joints are carefully glued, see fig. 4.3.
 Use enough glue to secure a tight and strong joint.
-Never apply adhesive to the longitudinal sides of the floorboards, except for the floor boards in the last row, if the clip-groove is cut off.
+Never apply adhesive to the longitudinal sides of the floorboards, except for the floorboards in the last row, if the clip-groove is cut off.

 5. MOUNT THE CLIPS CORRECT

-The first and last clips are placed maximum 80 mm from the board end adjoining the end wall.
+The first and last clips are placed maximum 80 mm / 3" from the floorboard end adjoining the end wall.

 Ensure that the clips do not touch each other by alternating them (in line) at approx. 50 mm / 2" intervals.

-Make sure the free end of the clips is properly placed in the groove on the neighboring board.
+Make sure the free end of the clips is properly placed in the groove on the neighboring floorboard.

 Since this can be difficult due to the elasticity of the mat, use e.g. a small metal plate or the like as a load spread sheet.
 The metal plate is moved as work progresses.